Points That Lie On The Same Line Are Called

 Definition of Collinear Points

 Formally, a set of points is said to be collinear if there exists a straight line that passes through all of them.
-This definition applies regardless of how many points are in the set.
-Two points are always collinear because a straight line can always be drawn through any two distinct points.
-The concept becomes more significant when considering three or more points.
+Day to day, the concept becomes more significant when considering three or more points.
+On top of that, two points are always collinear because a straight line can always be drawn through any two distinct points.
+And this definition applies regardless of how many points are in the set.
 If three or more points lie on the same line, they are collinear; otherwise, they are non-collinear.

 Mathematical Foundation